BinhL3/BinhL3/README.md

 I'm currently majoring in Computer Science at Drexel.

-- 👨‍💻 I’m currently a SWE Intern at a startup 🚀
+- 👨‍💻 I’m currently a SWE Intern at Dataing, a startup 🚀
 - 🌱 I’m currently learning Robust Machine Learning
 - 💬 Ask me about Python/Web Development/Git
 - 📫 How to reach me: [@binh](https://www.linkedin.com/in/binhlee/) / bql23@drexel.edu